 Jongmin Jerome Baek

-- I am a software engineer at Microsoft where I work on search and AI infrastructure.
+I am a software engineer at Microsoft where I work on search and AI infrastructure.
 I'm invested in making sure AI systems do not magnify human bias, and I study debiasing word embeddings.

 Philosophy of Computation